Stay Positive (and Dry) while Hiking in the Rain

 For your feet, go with synthetic or wool socks and waterproof boots or trail shoes.
 Just make sure their soles aren’t too worn.
 You’ll need the traction for waterlogged trails.
 A pair of waterproof gaiters can also help keep water out of your boots.

 To keep the rain out of your face, wide-brimmed hats work well.
 Or you can just wear a baseball cap under your hood.

 Don’t already hike with trekking poles?
 Consider grabbing a pair.
 Not only do they help relieve the strain on your knees, but they’ll help you keep balanced on slick trails.

 If you’re going to be out for a long day or even overnight, pick up a pack cover.
 This can help keep your pack and all of its contents dry.
 Some packs even have covers built in.
 A full-size plastic garbage bag works just was well.
-Plastic zip-up bags are also great for keeping stuff dry inside your pack, as are waterproof carriers that are designed for specific gear like phones and cameras.
+Recycled or reusable sealable bags are also great for keeping stuff dry inside your pack, as are waterproof carriers that are designed for specific gear like phones and cameras.

 Finally, you’ll love yourself and your rainy hike even more if you have a warm, dry change of clothes waiting for you in the car.

 Still not sold on the idea of hiking in the rain?
 Head to one of these drier, sunnier Northwest spots instead.